forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Bugoyova
 Bugayova, N. (2019).
 HOW WE GOT HERE WITH RUSSIA: THE KREMLIN’S WORLDVIEW (pp. 8–8).
 Institute for the Study of War. <http://www.jstor.org/stable/resrep19569.3>

-> Recommended read, [Bugayova's writing](#bugoyova) is insightful enriched with many noteworthy cites from political leaders in Russia especially from Vladimir Putin.
+> Recommended read, [Bugayova's writing](#bugoyova) is insightful and enriched with many noteworthy cites from political leaders in Russia, especially from Vladimir Putin and illustrative resources.
+The authors interpretations are often subjective and quite a few of them are not agreed here.